Estimated completion time: 1 year/s

 Subject to demand other locations and modes may become available throughout the year.

-To achieve a Certificate III in Sport and Recreation a total of FIFTEEN (15) units of competency must be completed comprising NINE (9) Core and SIX (6) Elective units as detailed in the packaging rules and listed below.
+To achieve SIS30115 Certificate III in Sport and Recreation a total of FIFTEEN (15) units of competency must be completed comprising NINE (9) Core and SIX (6) Elective units as detailed in the packaging rules and listed below.
+The electives offered may vary between campuses.

 |Code||Module/Unit of Competency||